 - Cross-sectional anatomy

 - Techniques of patient care

 - Testing the extremities

 Although associate's degree programs in vascular ultrasound technology are more common, bachelor's degree programs in the field are available.
 In 2009, 25% of diagnostic medical sonographers reported that a bachelor's degree was required for their job (online.onetcenter.org).
 Students learn about advanced techniques and principles that can prepare them for management positions.

 Students need to complete two years of undergraduate coursework involving general education requirements and prerequisite coursework.
 While general education requirements include mathematics, communications and English, prerequisite coursework consists of biology, anatomy and physiology, and medical terminology.

-Coursework for a bachelor's degree program educates students about health problems in the vascular region and prepares them to manage sonographers and other medical technicians.
+Coursework for a bachelor's degree program educates students about health problems in vascular regions and prepares them to manage sonographers and other medical technicians.
 Courses in the program may address: